cj1990s/cloud9/README.md

+# Changes in this fork

+This repo provides a patched version of Cloud9 IDE that works well under Docker environments.
+It is intended for use as the "IDE" in a whitebox integrated application environment.

+You can seamlessly logon to this IDE via query params authentication.
+By setting key and secret as arguments you can redirect the user to `http://ide-address/?key=SOMEKEY&secret=SOME_SECRET`.
+If these params are not provided then the authentication will fallback to Basic Authentication.

+## Modifications

+* C9 logo in the top right is removed
+* Various links in Help section that link to c9 pages are removed (the About must remain)
+* Preview and Run support is disabled

+## Supported arguments

+* --username: username to use for basic authentication
+* --password: password to use for basic authentication
+* --key: key to use for query params authentication
+* --secret: secret to use for query params authentiation

+# Issues

 **Issues on c9.io** If you have questions regarding the hosted service at [c9.io](http://c9.io) including issues with accounts or payments, please file them at [support.c9.io](http://support.cloud9ide.com/home) rather than as a